durianpool/Chia-NFT-Replot/README.md

 # Chia Network - Replot Old Plot with NFT Plot using MADMAX (under construction)

 This script is for replotting an OG plot to a NFT plot.
-Execute the script will delete an OG plot and plot a new NFT plot one by one, until OG plot directory is empty.
+Execute the script will delete an OG plot and plot a new NFT plot one by one, until OG plot directory do not have any .plot file.
 Please read the script and understand the command before use.
-Use at your own risk please.
+Use at your own risk.

 ## Attention
-- This script is for Windows Powershell only
+- This script is for Windows Powershell only.
-- madMAx43v3r_chia-plotter_win_v0.1.1 and above
-- 1.2.0 Chia blockchain 2021-07-07 and above.
+- Please use latest release of stotiks/chia-plotter. https://github.com/stotiks/chia-plotter/releases/tag/v0.1.1
+- Please use lates release of Chia-Network/chia-blockchain. https://github.com/Chia-Network/chia-blockchain/releases/tag/1.2.0

 ## Feature
 - No Fee, No Donation.
 Use as you like.
 Feel free to change the script to suit your purpose.

 ## Installation
-1. Change your MadMax plot.ps1 to number variable to "1"  (-n 1)
+1. Change <Your_MadMax_chiaploter.ps1>'s number variable to 1  (-n 1)
-3. Copy replot_file1.ps1 and replot_file2.ps1 to your MadMax folder.
-2.
+2. Put replot.ps1 to <Your_MadMax_Folder>.
+3. run .\replot.ps1

 ## Remarks

+Example